ElshadayD/Audio-Manipulation/README.md

 ## Introduction

 Dubbing videos into different languages is a complex and time-consuming process.
-The Amharic Dubbing System streamlines this process by automating the transcription, translation, and generation of Amharic audio for English videos.
-By leveraging speech recognition, machine translation, and text-to-speech technologies, this system enables the creation of Amharic-dubbed versions of videos, expanding their accessibility and reach.
+The above code performs the transcription, translation, and generation of Amharic audio for English videos.
+By using speech recognition, machine translation, and text-to-speech technologies, this system enables the creation of Amharic-dubbed versions of videos.

 ## Features